Ultramann/Numeric-Python-Intro/README.md

-# An Introduction to Performant Python
+# An Introduction to Numeric Computing in Python

 This repository aims to serve as a tutorial style introduction to discovering numeric performance optimizations in the Python programming language.
 It assumes only a cursory knowledge of Python and a tolerance for pinches of math.
 Requisite Python libraries to run the included code are: `scipy`, `numpy`, and `matplotlib`.